 What is expropriation?

 If privately owned land is needed for public projects such as the building of roads, highways or schools, the land can be expropriated by an authority.
 The authority must offer the owner a fair amount of money for their land.

-If the owners do not agree with the amount offered, they may come to the Board to negotiate a settlement.
-For more information, please see our “Expropriation Process” information sheet here.
+What can I do if my land has been expropriated?
 Can the BON stop my land from being expropriated?

 The BON can only be involved after the land is expropriated.
 In Ontario, the Expropriations Act is the law that governs expropriation.
 An authority must follow a set process to take land from an owner including offering fair compensation.
-For more information, please see our “Expropriation Process” information sheet here.

-Who is involved in a BON meeting?
+Who is involved in mediation?